equinor/radix-public-site/public-site/docs/src/guides/volume-mounts/index.md

 To add multiple volumes

-- Define the volume mounts for the environment in the RadixConfig.
+- Define the volume mounts for the environment in the [radixconfig.yaml](../../references/reference-radix-config).
   - add more `volumeMounts`, with `name`-s, unique within `volumeMounts` of an environment (do not use storage account name as this `name` as it is not secure and can be not unique)
   - specify `container` names for each `volumeMount`.
 The `container` should match the one found in step 1
   - specify `path` for each `volumeMount`, unique within `volumeMounts` of an environment